Pauktuutit Inuit Women of Canada

 For all other health related inquires, please contact:

 Improving the health status of Inuit women and their families has been a priority since Pauktuutit’s incorporation in 1984.
-For example, traditional midwifery was replaced by the imposition of the western medical model in the 1950s and ‘60s, and for some time this knowledge was at risk of being lost forever.
-Presently many Inuit women still have to leave their homes and families to deliver babies in hospital settings although there is now a resurgence of and increased support for Inuit midwifery in several regions.
 The Territories have the highest rates of violence in the country, meaning that for Inuit women violence and abuse are significant physical and mental health issues.
 Sexual health and family planning are current issues for the Board and staff.